securitybunker/databunker.org/content/use-case/secure-session-storage/index.md

 ## Databunker support for Node.js

-Databunker comes with good nodejs support.
+Databunker comes with excellent Node.js support.
 You can use ``@databunker/session-store`` module to automatically use secure storage provided by Databunker.

-A working example:
+Here is a working example:

 ```
 const { v4: uuidv4 } = require('uuid');